 Not Pushtun, Pushtoon, Pathan.
 This tribe in Pakistan’s Northwest Frontier Province and areas of Afghanistan speaks Pashto, also one of the main languages of Afghanistan.

 Avoid the Latin.
-Six dollars each rather than six dollers per item.
+Six dollars each rather than six dollars per item.

 One word, but the abbreviation pct is acceptable in alerts and headlines.
-Use numerals before percent, 4 percent, 6 percent etc. Use percent after both numbers when writing about a change, rose to 5 percent from 4 percent, not rose to 5 from 4 percent.
+Use numerals before percent, 4 percent, 6 percent etc. Use percent after both numbers when writing about a change, “rose to 5 percent from 4 percent,” not “rose to 5 from 4 percent.”
 Do not confuse percentage with percentage points.
-If a bank rate rises from one percent to two percent it is a rise of one percentage point and an increase of 100 percent not one percent.
+If a bank rate rises from one percent to two percent it is a rise of one percentage point and an increase of 100 percent, not 1 percent.
 Note that a 100 percent increase is twice the original figure, 200 percent three times, 300 percent four times, etc. It is a common error to write, for instance, that a 400 percent rise means a quadrupling; in fact it means a fivefold increase.
 To calculate percentages divide the first figure by the second and multiply by 100.
-For example 70 as a percentage of 350 is: 70/350 x 100 = 20 percent.
-Use a calculator for complicated figures and express the result to the nearest two decimal places, e.g. 75 expressed as a percentage of 350 is 21.42857142 or 21.43 percent.
-Always use decimals not fractions in percentages.
+For example: 70 as a percentage of 350 is: 70/350 x 100 = 20 percent.
+Use a calculator for complicated figures and express the result to the nearest two decimal places, e.g., 75 expressed as a percentage of 350 is 21.42857142 or 21.43 percent.

 Write many or most rather than a large percentage of.

 Generic name for the language spoken in Iran, Tajikistan and northern Afghanistan.
 It is also known locally as Farsi in Iran, Tajik in Tajikistan and Dari in Afghanistan, but Persian is the preferred overall name.